 “I feel like this is the last step for me to complete who I am as a person.
 I know I’m a girl, but this just confirms that.
 I’m ready.”

 “I know a lot of trans people don’t like to talk about [bottom surgery] and everyone says what is in between your legs doesn’t matter and I agree, but I also think it’s important to talk about.
 Someone needs to step forward so they can see.
 It’s rude to just ask people if they have had their bottom surgery, but I want to talk about it so people will know so they can stop asking.”

 While we’re proud of Jazz and her willingness to be so open, we certainly wouldn’t blame her if she decided to keep it private.
-It’s nobody’s business what’s between your legs except yours.
-Our society’s fascination with trans’ people’s genitals is completely ridiculous and more importantly, it shifts the focus from what’s really important: the person themselves.
+It’s nobody’s business what’s between your legs except your yourself.
+Our society’s fascination with trans people’s genitals is completely ridiculous and more importantly, it shifts the focus from what’s really important: the person themselves.